wallarm/product-documentation/docs/2.18/about-wallarm-waf/detecting-vulnerabilities.md

 # Detecting vulnerabilities

+Due to negligence or inadequate information when building or implementing an application, it can be vulnerable to attacks.
+From this article, you will learn how the Wallarm API Security platform detects application vulnerabilities enabling you to enhance system security.

 ## What is a vulnerability?

 A vulnerability is an error made due to negligence or inadequate information when building or implementing an application.
 A vulnerability can be exploited by an attacker to cross privilege boundaries (i.e. perform unauthorized actions) within an application.